jeremydaly/lambda-api/README.md

 ```

 ### redirect([status,] path)
 The `redirect` convenience method triggers a redirection and ends the current API execution.
 This method is similar to the `location()` method, but it automatically sets the status code and calls `send()`.
-The redirection URL (relative/absolute path OR a FQDN) can be specified as the only parameter or as a second parameter when a valid `3xx` status code is supplied as the first parameter.
+The redirection URL (relative/absolute path, a FQDN, or an S3 path reference) can be specified as the only parameter or as a second parameter when a valid `3xx` status code is supplied as the first parameter.
 The status code is set to `302` by default, but can be changed to `300`, `301`, `302`, `303`, `307`, or `308` by adding it as the first parameter.

 ```javascript
 api.get('/redirectToHome', (req,res) => {